yamachu/aspnet-samples/samples/aspnetcore/blazor/JSComponentGeneration/README.md

 Now when you browse to http://localhost:3000/, you'll see a React application that dynamically renders Blazor WebAssembly components, passing parameters to them.

+## Running the Vue sample

+Clone this repo.
+Then, in a command prompt, execute:

+ * `dotnet build JSComponentGeneration.Build`
+ * `cd BlazorAppGeneratingJSComponents`
+ * `dotnet watch`

+Leave that running, and open a second command prompt, and execute:

+ * `cd vue-app-with-blazor`
+ * `yarn install`
+ * `yarn start`

+Now when you browse to http://localhost:3000/, you'll see a Vue application that dynamically renders Blazor WebAssembly components, passing parameters to them.

 ## Converting a Blazor Component to an Angular or React component
 To indicate to the MSBuild tasks that an Angular or React wrapper should be generated for a Blazor component, you can add these attributes to the component: